hexomicron/open-creative-tech/README.md

-# open-cs-course
+# open-creative-tech
-Collection of free CS courses
+Collection of resources for getting started in creative technology

 <!---Open CS is truly open, no paywalls, straight from universities no MOOC providers that pretend to be free but aren't